mybatis/mybatis-dynamic-sql/src/site/markdown/docs/update.md

 Notice the `set` method.
 It is used to set the value of a database column.
 There are several options for setting a value:

 1. `set(column).equalToNull()` will set a null into a column
-2. `set(column).equalToConstant(constant_value)` will set a constant into a column.
+2. `set(column).equalToConstant(String constant)` will set a constant into a column.
 The constant_value will be written into the generated update statement exactly as entered
-3. `set(column).equalToStringConstant(constant_value)` will set a constant into a column.
+3. `set(column).equalToStringConstant(String constant)` will set a constant into a column.
 The constant_value will be written into the generated update statement surrounded by single quote marks (as an SQL String)
-4. `set(column).equalTo(value)` will set a value into a column.
+4. `set(column).equalTo(T value)` will set a value into a column.
 The value will be bound to the SQL statement as a prepared statement parameter
+5. `set(column).equalTo(Supplier<T> valueSupplier)` will set a value into a column.
+The value will be bound to the SQL statement as a prepared statement parameter
+6. `set(column).equalToWhenPresent(T value)` will set a value into a column if the value is non-null.
+The value of the property will be bound to the SQL statement as a prepared statement parameter.
+This is used to generate a "selective" update as defined in MyBatis Generator.
-5. `set(column).equalToWhenPresent(value)` will set a value into a column if the value is non-null.
+7. `set(column).equalToWhenPresent(Supplier<T> valueSupplier)` will set a value into a column if the value is non-null.
 The value of the property will be bound to the SQL statement as a prepared statement parameter.
 This is used to generate a "selective" update as defined in MyBatis Generator.

 You can also build an update statement without a where clause.
 This will update every row in a table.
 For example: